Royal College of Obstetrics and Gynaecology training Matrix and ARCP guidance

 The ARCP process is delineated in the Gold Guide; Doctors in Training should also familiarise themselves with the ARCP policy which includes the process for review or appeal in the event of an unsatisfactory outcome.

 Doctors in Training appointed to an NIHR Academic Clinical Fellowship (ACFs) or Clinical Lectureship (CLs) must have a joint academic/clinical ARCP.
 Trainees should refer to the academic assessment page to access the supporting information required for the academic assessment.

 Out of Programme (OOP)

-Trainees out of programme will need to return an OOP report for each year that they are out of programme for consideration by the annual review panel.
+Doctors in Training out of programme will need to return an OOP report for each year that they are out of programme for consideration by the annual review panel.
 This will need to be accompanied by an assessment report of their progress in research or clinical placement.
-Trainees who are undertaking a period out of programme for either clinical experience (OOPE) or research (OOPR) that does not count as part of the training programme will need to complete the supervisors report.
-This form must be completed by the clinical and/or research supervisor in discussion with the trainee and must be submitted (or uploaded to ePortfolio) in advance of the ARCP/RITA Panel.
+Doctors in Training who are undertaking a period out of programme for either clinical experience (OOPE) or research (OOPR) that does not count as part of the training programme will need to complete the supervisors report.
+This form must be completed by the clinical and/or research supervisor in discussion with the Doctor in Training and must be submitted (or uploaded to ePortfolio) in advance of the ARCP/RITA Panel.
 Failure to do so could result in the loss of the training number.

 Please see the School Structure page for Head of School, Training Programme Director, College Tutor and School Management contact details.